 #5 Thanks for your valuable feedback.
 I appreciate the time you took to review my budget with me.
 Your quest for financial independence has inspired me.
 With the changes you pointed out that you outlined, I anticipate saving several hundred dollars each month.

 #6 Thank you for the nice feedback.
 As a teacher, I receive much more negative feedback than positive.
 It’s the wonderful notes like yours that help keep me going and showing up for class each day.

 #7 You are a wonderful friend!
 Thank you for being willing to share feedback whenever you ask.
 I know I can trust you to tell me the truth, even if it’s not what I want to hear.
 Your honesty has helped me improve in my areas [in the note, provide specific details] during the past years.

-#8 Sometimes, we don’t know what we need to improve on until it’s pointed out.
+#8 Sometimes, we don’t know what we need to improve until it’s pointed out.
 Thank you for your detailed feedback.
 I had no idea that I’d been rubbing you the wrong way with my liking approach to ask lots of questions.
-I will take your suggestions to modify my behavior so that we can improve our relationship and communication.
+I will take your suggestions to modify my behavior to improve our relationship and communication.

 #9 Thanks for the feedback regarding how I can improve [what you needed to improve].
 The thirty-day reading plan you put together should help me stay focused and learn more about [topic].
 Let’s plan to meet again next month.

 Thank you for your positive feedback examples

 These sample messages could be written when responding to positive feedback from your boss, a coworker, employees, or someone else.